-Viewpoint selection is critical for generating the live-synchronized 3D view.
-In most cases interesting structures are surrounded by other tissues.
+Viewpoint selection is critical for generating the livesynchronized 3D view.
+However, in most cases interesting structures are surrounded by other tissues.
 These can be removed by the definition of an adjusted transfer function or, more straight-forwardly, by the definition of a clip geometry.
 In this section, first the automatic setup of conventional clipping planes is explained before focusing on clipping planes which enable a higher degree of context preservation.

-7.1 LiveSync Clipping Strategies
+7.1 Traditional Clipping Strategies

-Typically, a medical workstation offers view-aligned and objectaligned clipping planes to interact with.
-As LiveSync aims to minimize the user's effort, the clipping is performed automatically to provide an unoccluded view on the structure of interest.
-Based on the visibility calculations described in Section 4.1, a position in the volume to place the clipping planes is computed.
+Typically, a medical workstation offers view-aligned and object-aligned clipping planes to interact with.
+As LiveSync aims to minimize the user's effort the clipping is performed automatically to provide an unoccluded view on the structure.
+Based on the visibility calculations described in Section 4.1 a position in the volume to place the clipping planes can be computed.
 The plane is placed along the visibility ray where the structure of interest is not yet occluded by other structures.
-In our previous work [10] only view-aligned clipping planes were supported.
-A plane which is orthogonal to the viewing direction is moved to the clipping position and the raycasting process starts where this plane intersects the volume.
+In previous work [10] only view-aligned clipping planes were supported.
+In this case a plane which is orthogonal to the viewing direction is moved to the clipping position and the raycasting process starts where this plane intersects the volume.
 This strategy provides a good view on the structure of interest.
-Problems might occur if the user wants to perform further interactions with the 3D view after the live-synchronized view is generated.
-In the worst case, the structure of interest is clipped away by manual changes of the viewpoint.
+But sometimes it becomes problematic when the user wants to perform further interaction with the 3D view after the live synchronized view is generated.
+In the worst case the structure of interest is clipped away by manual changes of the viewpoint.

-Object-aligned clipping planes are moved along the three main patient axes.
+Object-aligned clipping planes are set-up along the three main patient axes.
 The six available clipping planes can clip from left, right, anterior, posterior, head and feet.
 To decide which of these planes has to be set to allow an unoccluded view on the structure of interest, the plane which is most perpendicular to the viewing direction has to be identified.
-Then this plane is placed at the appropriate clipping position along the visibility ray.
-An object-aligned clipping plane remains at its position when the viewpoint is changed manually and cannot clip away the structure of interest unintentionally.
+Then this plane is placed at the clipping position along the visibility ray.
+An object-aligned clipping plane sticks to its position when the viewpoint is changed manually and cannot clip away the structure of interest unintendedly.

-7.2 LiveSync++ Smooth Importance-Driven Clipping
+7.2 Smooth Importance-Driven Clipping

-The drawback of conventional clipping strategies is that they often remove anatomical context which does not occlude the object of interest.
-Viola et al. [20] introduced importance-driven volume rendering to remedy this problem.
+The drawback of traditional clipping strategies is that they often remove anatomical context which does not occlude the object of interest.
+Viola et al. [20] introduced importance-driving volume rendering to remedy this problem.
 Their strategy uses segmentation information to generate a clipping region which follows the shape of the focus object.
-This approach relies on a complete segmentation of the structure in question.
+However, their approach relies on a complete segmentation of the structure in question.
 As our method relies on incomplete information in order to permit parameter-less interaction, the method presented by Viola et al. can lead to misleading results as a full segmentation is not available.